khamidou/khamidou.github.io/_posts/2016-06-08-three-things-learned-about-distributed-systems.markdown

 Nowadays programming mean relying on hundreds of thousands of lines of code you haven't written.[^rails] You are going to run into weird interactions between different libraries.
 You may waste a lot of time trying to debug them.[^funstory]

-A lot of engineers love debugging complex issues, especially if it involves low-level issues (I know I do!).
+A lot of engineers love debugging complex problems, especially if it involves low-level bits and pieces (I know I do!).
 Unfortunately, not every problem is worth solving, and a simple service restart may be the solution to this problem.
 You'll have to accept it and move on, as hard as it may be.

-That's all folks!
 Thanks for reading!

+[^DDoS]: If you're building a public API get prepared to get unvoluntarily DDoSed pretty often, which is why it's a good idea to have throttling set-up from the get-go.
 [^database]: (or database, language, library)
 [^rails]: Just think about all the lines of code an HTTP request goes through before hitting your Rails controller.
 [^funstory]: Fun story: I once spent several days chasing a weird OpenSSL memory leak in the [Nylas Sync Engine](https://github.com/nylas/sync-engine).
 I gave up after reading way too many core dumps.